muraenateam/muraena/README.md

 Public Setup
 -------------
 In real life you need a certificate from a public CA unless somehow your targets already trust your custom CA.
 An free option is to use LetsEncrypt.
-Once you obtained your wildcard certificate from LetsEncrypt, just point the key and certificate material to the config file in the same way as described in the Testing Setup.
+Once you obtained your wildcard certificate, just point the key and certificate material to the config file in the same way as described in the [Testing Setup](#testing-setup).

 Similarly, `dnsmasq` is not an option, so you will need to tune the DNS Zone file of your phishing domain (which you partially already did to get the LetsEncrypt, see `A` record) in order to have